-Based on the findings and discussions stated in the previous chapter, the writer then offers several suggestions related to the results of her research, especially for English teachers, students, and future researcher.
+The findings discussed previously provides the writer several suggestions, especially for English teachers, students, and future researchers:

-First, for the teachers must be able to implement the use of the TPR method in learning English in the classroom.
-Therefore, all teachers and students could work together to achieve the learning objective.
-In additions, teachers should be able to know more about learning media that can be combined with TPR methods such as applications related to speaking, writing, and listening in order to make learning better, so that teachers do not spend too much extra energy because of the combination of the TPR method with other learning media.
+First, the teachers must be able to conduct the TPR method in teaching and learning English to young learners in the classroom.
+Thus, all teachers and students could collaborate to achieve the learning objective.
+Furthermore, teachers should be able to recognize more about learning media that can be blended with TPR methods such as applications related to speaking, writing, and listening to have better teaching and learning activity.
+So, teachers do not spend too much extra energy because of the combination of the TPR method with other learning media.

-Second, young learners are easier to remember the vocabulary that is being taught, and in learning the children are also more enthusiastic, which can motivate learning, and apart from the media we use for learning, the addition of the TPR method makes learning more interesting.
-In additions, the teacher is required to be able to create a fresh environment for teaching and learning activities in the classroom that would pique the interest of the students in learning, particularly in studying english, which is, incidentally, a foreign language for students in Indonesia.
+Second, TPR make the young learners easier to remember the vocabulary that is being taught.
+Even, the children are also more enthusiastic and motivated during the learning process.
+Apart from the media we use for learning, the addition of the TPR method makes learning more interesting enabling the teacher to create a fresh environment for teaching and learning activities in the classroom.
+As a result, it would pique the interest of the students in learning, particularly in studying English, which is, incidentally, a foreign language for students in Indonesia.

 Third, the result of the present research can also be used as a guide for future researchers who want to delve deeper into the topic of research on the use of the TPR method in learning English as a foreign language.
 Due to the limitations of the writer in digging up information in this study, further researchers can also explore students' perspectives in using the TPR method by using the same research design.
-To add to the literature review, future researchers can also explore this topic by using different research designs such as quantitative research designs with a focus on participants, both teachers, and students to get results that are not based solely on the opinion or view of one participant, but results are obtained in the form of numbers collected from more participants.
+To add to the literature review, future researchers can also explore this topic by using different research designs such as quantitative research designs with a focus on participants.
+Both teachers and students get results that are not based solely on the opinion or view of one participant, and are obtained in the form of numbers collected from more participants.